Author:

 Two dead bodies were discovered in a forested area of Fort Bragg, North Carolina, in 2020.
 One, William “Billy” Lavigne, was a member of Delta Force, the most secretive “black ops” unit in the military.
 A long-serving veteran of America’s classified assassination program, Lavigne had done more than a dozen deployments, was addicted to crack cocaine, dealt drugs on base, and had committed a series of violent crimes before he was mysteriously killed.
 The other, Timothy Dumas, was a supply officer attached to the Special Forces who used his proximity to clandestine missions to steal guns and traffic drugs into the United States from abroad, and had written a blackmail letter threatening to expose criminality in the special operations task force in Afghanistan.

 Seth Harp is an investigative reporter and foreign correspondent.
-A contributing editor at Rolling Stone, he has reported from countries including Iraq, Syria, Mexico, Ukraine, and elsewhere for Harper’s, the New Yorker, The Intercept, and Columbia Journalism Review.
-He has also written for the New York Times and the Texas Observer.
+A contributing editor at Rolling Stone, he has reported from countries including Iraq, Syria, Mexico, and Ukraine for Harper’s, The New Yorker, The Intercept, The New York Times, Columbia Journalism Review, and The Texas Observer.
 Before becoming a journalist, Harp practiced law for five years, and was an Assistant Attorney General for the state of Texas.
 During college and law school, he served in the United States Army Reserve and did one tour of duty in Iraq.